hard-nett/airdrop/zk-crates/docs/spec.md

 ### Step 3: Eligible Addresses Generate Proofs for claiming

-In the proof circuit, the user proves:
+In the proof circuit, the user generates a proof that essentially encodes the following statements:

-- They own `addr_eligible` via `elig_pk` `elig_sk` pairing.
+- They own `addr_eligible` via `e_pk` `e_sk` pairing.
-- The genesis note corresponds to an unclaimed entry in the genesis Merkle tree.
+- The note being spent corresponds to an unclaimed entry in the genesis Merkle tree.
-- The nullifier `nf` for the genesis note has not been published.
+- The nullifier for the note being spent has been accurately defined to this note.

 ### Step 4: Claim Spent Note By Contract Call

 A user will broadcast their proof generated to the verifiable service, which has feegrants registered under an account it controls to cover gas cost to broadcast to a chain state.
+The smart contract will enforce that a nullifier doesnt yet exist

 ## Implementation Checklist